steffenjacobs/openhab-deutschebahn/README.md

 ## Channels

-There is one RefreshTransportation channel, which refreshes the timetable.
-The updated timetable in then written onto the OutputTransportation channel.
+There is one RefreshParisTransportation channel, which refreshes the timetable.
+The updated timetable in then written onto the OutputParisTransportation channel.

 ## Disclaimer